Mark Edwin Burge

 Professor Mark Burge joined the faculty of the law school in 2005 following eight years of private practice in business and commercial litigation and related transactions.
 Professor Burge’s practice included representation of financial institutions victimized by kiting and other negotiable instrument fraud schemes, along with advocacy for plaintiffs and creditors in complex multi-district federal litigation.
 Professor Burge brings to the law school broad professional experience ranging from a large national firm to partnership at a specialized litigation boutique firm.

 In his scholarship, as in his teaching, Professor Burge seeks to unite legal doctrinal theory to real-world lawyering skills.
 Currently, his scholarship focuses on methods of statutory interpretation, the changing role of stare decisis, and the implications of evolving interpretive methodologies and institutions for the practice of law and American legal education.
 Much of the traditional role of case precedent and judicially-interpreted statutes in achieving predictable outcomes in our common-law system is fading, and the challenge facing lawyers in the next generation is exploring the boundaries of what, in future practice, will constitute “essential” lawyering skills.
-Professor Burge was voted Legal Writing Professor of the Year in 2008.
+Professor Burge was voted Legal Writing Professor of the Year in 2008 and 2014.

 Professor Burge earned his J.D. with honors from the University of Texas School of Law where he was an associate editor of the Texas Law Review and the student coordinator over the teaching quizmaster teaching-assistant program for legal research and writing.
 He earned his B.A. in history summa cum laude with honors in major from the University of Houston.